 Canadian brand consistency statistics show that 71% of consumers value consistency as one of the key factors when choosing and staying with a brand.
 Successful and consistent branding helps consumers know what to expect when they see a product with a specific logo.

-Consumers are increasingly looking for brands that are socially responsible and take a stand on social or political issues.
+Consumers are increasingly looking for socially responsible brands and take a stand on social or political issues.
 64% of consumers say they would choose a brand based on its values.

 Strong customer service